Minus the first six years of my life, I’ve always lived in a small rural town.

 But one of the blessings of working hard and raising your family in America is that you can decide what you want that life to look like.

-As long as my calling is defined, though, I’ll soak in the beauty of this idyllic landscape and appreciate the quiet simplicity of rural life.
+As long as my calling is defined, though, I’ll soak in the beauty of this idyllic landscape and appreciate the quiet simplicity that comes with living in the country.

-I’ll always be grateful for the chance to raise my kids in a way that sometimes resembles a piece of America’s foregone dream.
+I’ll always be grateful for the chance to raise my kids in a way that often resembles a piece of America’s foregone dream.

 And maybe, if I don’t take it for granted, I’ll even pass along a fondness of this Hallmark-movie life to the next generation.